Here, our Cave Creek vets provide you with some tips and advice you can use to help your cat recover as quickly as possible after their surgery.

 When you come in for your follow-up appointment, your vet will assess your cat's recovery process, check for any signs of infection, and change your kitty's bandages.

-Our veterinary team at Animal Health Services is able to properly dress surgical sites and wounds.
+Our veterinary team at Animal Health Services of Cave Creek is able to properly dress surgical sites and wounds.
 Bringing your cat to our veterinary hospital for their follow-up appointment allows this process to happen — and lets us make sure your cat's healing is progressing smoothly.
 We'll also address any worries you might have.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.